Local blind man competes in his first rodeo in Arizona - KTVZ

 Click here for updates on this story

-TUCSON, Arizona (KJRH) — As the announcer described him over the loudspeaker and the crowd roared, Angel Garcia Nunez patiently waited on his horse inside the bucking chutes at the Sonoita Fairgrounds.
+TUCSON, Arizona (KGUN) — As the announcer described him over the loudspeaker and the crowd roared, Angel Garcia Nunez patiently waited on his horse inside the bucking chutes at the Sonoita Fairgrounds.

 He felt a sense of excitement, his dream of riding a bucking horse in Arizona finally coming true.